haichao592/UnAnsQ/README.md

 ## Learning to Ask Unanswerable Questions for Machine Reading Comprehension (ACL 2019)

-This repo holds the data resources used in the [paper](https://www.aclweb.org/anthology/P19-1415/).
+This repo holds data resources used in the [paper](https://www.aclweb.org/anthology/P19-1415/).

 ### Question Generation
 Directory 'QG' contains data for question generation experiments.